Dynamic Connectivity in Disk Graphs: Logarithmic dependence on psi

-To show that the invariant is maintained, we first note that removing a site from a set \(S_2(A)\), does only lead to the deletion of a single edge from \(H\).
-As we make sure to mirror the removal from \(S_2(A)\) in \(\mathcal{H}\) and the \RDS, removing a newly deleted site \(s\) from all sets \(S_2(A)\) containing it, maintains the invariant.
-Now let \(A\) be a region, such that the newly deleted site \(s\) lies in \(S_1(A)\).
-Then for all sites in the matching set \(S_2(A)\), it is necessary to intersect at least one site in \(S_1(A)\).
-Furthermore, there is an, possibly empty, subset \(U'\) of sites in \(S_2(A)\) that only intersect \(s\).
-So to maintain the invariant, we have to delete these sites from \(S_2(A)\) and the matching \RDS.
-As these sites are exactly the sites reported in the set \(U\) returned by the \RDS, \(U'\) is removed by definition, and the invariant on \(S_2(A)\) and the \RDS is maintained.
-As we do not delete the edges that were present because a site was in \(S_1(A)\cap S_2(A)\), the graph stored in \(\mathcal{H}\) is still the proxy graph \(H\) and the invariant is maintained.
+To show that the invariant is maintained when deleting a site $s$, we first note that removing $s$ from a set $S_2(A)$ only leads to the deletion of a single edge in $H$.
+As we make sure to mirror the removal from $S_2(A)$ in $\mathcal{H}$ and the \RDS, removing $s$ from all sets $S_2(A)$ that contain it maintains the second half of the invariant.

+Now, let $A$ be a region such that $s$ lies in $S_1(A)$.
+Then, for all sites $t$ in the corresponding set $S_2(A)$, it is necessary that $t$ intersects at least one site in $S_1(A)$.
+Furthermore, there is a---possibly empty---set $U'$ of sites in $S_2(A)$ that only intersect $s$.
+So to maintain the invariant, we have to delete $U'$ from $S_2(A)$ and the associated \RDS.
+As $U'$ contains exactly the sites reported in the set $U$ returned by the \RDS, the sites from $U'$ are removed by construction, and the invariant on $S_2(A)$ and the \RDS is maintained.
+Since we do not delete the edges that were present because a site was in $S_1(A) \cap S_2(A)$, the graph stored in $\mathcal{H}$ is still the proxy graph $H$, and the invariant is maintained.

+By these observations, applied to $S_1(A)$ and $S_2(A)$ for all regions $A$ during a deletion, and by the fact that a deletion removes all edges incident to the deleted site, the invariant holds.